OpenEvalProject/evals/manuscripts/elife-70173/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/70173/elife-70173-fig2-v2.jpg)

-**Figure 2.:** NaR) is determined by the duration of the prior membrane depolarization.(A) In a neonatal mouse cerebellar Purkinje neuron, INaR was revealed on membrane hyperpolarizations following depolarizing voltage steps to +20 mV of varying durations; the voltage-clamp paradigm is shown below the current records.
+**Figure 2.:** (A) In a neonatal mouse cerebellar Purkinje neuron, INaR was revealed on membrane hyperpolarizations following depolarizing voltage steps to +20 mV of varying durations; the voltage-clamp paradigm is shown below the current records.
 (B) Peak INaR amplitudes, evoked at –45 mV following each depolarizing voltage step to +20 mV, were measured and normalized to the maximal peak INaR (measured in the same cell).
 The mean ± SEM (n = 12) normalized peak INaR amplitudes are plotted as a function of the duration of the depolarizing voltage step.
 The attenuation of peak INaR as a function of the duration of the depolarizing voltage step was well described by a single exponential with a mean ± SEM time constant of 15.5 ± 0.5 ms (n = 12).
 (C) The dependence of INaR on the duration of the depolarizing voltage step was also measured with reduced (50 mM) extracellular and increased intracellular (15 mM) sodium, resulting in a Na+ reversal potential of +30 mV.
 Under these conditions, depolarizing voltage steps to +46 mV evoked outward INaT.
 Peak INaR amplitudes, revealed during hyperpolarizing voltage steps to –45 mV, however, were also found to vary as a function of the duration of the depolarizing voltage step, revealing that INaR and the time-dependent attenuation of INaR are not affected by the direction (inward versus outward) of Na+ flux during the depolarizing voltage step.
 The peak amplitudes of INaR, evoked at –45 mV following each depolarizing voltage step, were measured in each cell and normalized to the maximal INaR amplitude (in the same cell).
 As is evident from the representative records and the plot of normalized peak INaR amplitudes (on the right), the attenuation of INaR as a function of the duration of the depolarizing voltage steps to +46 mV is also well described by a single exponential with a mean ± SEM time constant of 13.8 ± 1.1 ms (n = 6), a value similar to that observed when INaT was inward (B).
 (D) Representative INaR waveforms, recorded directly on repolarizations to –45 mv following 5 ms depolarizations to various membrane potentials from a –90 mV HP, are shown; the voltage-clamp protocol is shown below the current records.
 (E) The mean ± SEM (n = 6) normalized peak INaR amplitudes are plotted as a function of potential of the depolarizing voltage step.
 (F) Representative voltage-clamp recordings of Nav currents evoked (in the same cell) on direct depolarization to –40 mV from an HP of –90 mV (red) and on hyperpolarization to –40 mV following a 5 ms depolarizing voltage step to +10 mV (black) from the same HP; the voltage-clamp protocols are shown above the current records and the currents are shown on an expanded scale on the right.
 In panels A, C, D, and F, the currents in red were recorded during the voltage-clamp paradigms (shown below or above) depicted in red.

 Subsequent experiments explored the effect of the driving force on Na+ on the time-dependent attenuation of INaR.
 In these experiments, the extracellular Na+ was reduced to 50 mM and the Na+ concentration in the internal solution was increased to 15 mM, resulting in a Na+ reversal potential of approximately +30 mV.
 Under these recording conditions, depolarizations to +46 mV resulted in outward INaT (Figure 2C).
 Similar to the results obtained with inward INaT (Figure 2A and B), prolonging the depolarizing (+46 mV) voltage step when INaT is outward results in the rapid attenuation of the amplitudes of INaR evoked during the subsequent hyperpolarizations to –45 mV (Figure 2C).
 Under these conditions (outward INaT), the time course of the attenuation of INaR was also well described by a single exponential with a mean ± SEM (n = 6) time constant of 13.8 ± 1.1 ms (Figure 2C), a value that is very similar to that observed when INaT is inward (Figure 2B).
 Taken together, these combined results demonstrate that, following brief depolarizations, there is a time-dependent accumulation of Nav channels (which underlie INaR) in a non-conducting state, and that this accumulation occurs independent of the direction of the movement of permeating Na+ ions.

 To determine how the voltage of the depolarizing step affects the amplitudes and kinetics of INaR, the currents recorded at –45 mV after 5 ms depolarizing steps to various membrane potentials (Figure 2D) were measured.
 These experiments revealed that hyperpolarizations to –45 mV following brief (5 ms) depolarizations to various membrane potentials (ranging from –45 to +10 mV) resulted in identical INaR amplitudes (Figure 2E).
 Additionally, varying the voltage of the depolarizing step did not affect the kinetics of the decay of INaR (Figure 2D).
 This is clearly illustrated in Figure 2F, in which Nav currents recorded (in the same cell) at –40 mV during a sustained voltage step (red) and following a 5 ms depolarizing voltage step to +10 mV are superimposed.
 The opening of Nav channels that conduct INaR, therefore, is not affected by the voltage of the prior membrane depolarization.
 Taken together, these observations suggest that there are two parallel, and kinetically distinct, Nav channel inactivation pathways: a fast inactivating pathway that is responsible for INaT; and, a second, slower inactivation pathway that underlies INaR.

-## A novel Markov model, with parallel inactivation pathways, for Nav channel gating in Purkinje neurons
+### A novel Markov model, with parallel inactivation pathways, for Nav channel gating in Purkinje neurons

 The results of the voltage-clamp experiments described above suggest that there are (at least) two distinct inactivation pathways that contribute to the gating of the Nav channels expressed in mouse cerebellar Purkinje neurons, that is, one that is populated quickly on channel opening and inactivates rapidly (fast inactivation), and a second that is populated and decays much more slowly (slow inactivation).
 To explore this hypothesis, we developed a Markov kinetic state model that, after numerical optimization (see Materials and methods), recapitulates the range of time- and voltage-dependent properties observed experimentally for the Nav currents in mouse cerebellar Purkinje neurons.
 The optimized Markov model (Figure 3A) includes parallel fast (IF1, IF2) and slow inactivation (IS) pathways to reconcile the experimental findings (Figure 2) that the duration of the depolarizing voltage step that underlie Nav channel activation, and not the potential of the depolarizing voltage step or the direction (i.e., inward or outward) of the Na+ flux through open channels, determines the amplitudes of INaR recorded during subsequent membrane hyperpolarizations.
 The model was constrained to fit the experimental data derived from multiple voltage-clamp protocols designed to detail the properties of INaT, including those to determine the voltage dependence of INaT activation and steady-state inactivation, the time course of INaT recovery from inactivation (Figure 3B–D), and the time constant (tau) of decay of the peak INaT.
 The model was further constrained by the experimental data obtained using protocols designed to detail the properties of INaR, including the voltage dependence of the ratio of the amplitudes of INaR and INaT (INaR:INaT), the time-dependent attenuation of INaR amplitudes, observed as a function of the duration of the depolarizing voltage step (Figure 2A and B), and the time constants (tau) of INaR decay determined for the currents recorded during hyperpolarizing voltage steps to various membrane potentials (Figure 3E–G).
 Consistent with the experimental results presented in Figure 2, simulations using this gating model reveal that the amplitude of INaR is dependent on the duration, but not on the potential, of the depolarizing voltage step that evokes INaT (Figure 3H,I).